icosa-foundation/open-brush-docs/user-guide/platform-and-device-support.md

 This allows you to blend your VR creations with the real world, creating unique mixed reality artwork.

 Passthrough can also be used in [multiplayer rooms](multiplayer.md#passthrough-rooms).
 Each participant sees their own camera view behind the shared Open Brush scene.

+### Logitech MX Ink

+Open Brush supports the [Logitech MX Ink](logitech-mx-ink.md) stylus on Meta Quest 2, 3 and 3S.
+It provides pressure-sensitive painting and can be used alongside the regular Touch controllers.

+### Zapbox

+The Zapbox build uses tracked Zapbox controller models and laser pointers for interacting with the Open Brush interface.
+Its first-use tutorial includes the Zapbox controls.

 ### Steam Frame